Social Security benefits: Questions & answers guide

 How can an Ameriprise financial advisor help?

-Your Ameriprise financial advisor can answer any Social Security benefits questions you may have, as well as evaluate your Social Security options and help you with your overall retirement income planning.
+Your Ameriprise financial advisor will answer any Social Security benefits questions you may have, as well as evaluate your Social Security options and help you with your overall retirement income planning.
 They will review how scenarios (such as working longer or delaying benefit collection) can help optimize the benefits for you, a spouse or family members.

 An advisor can help you determine when to start collecting Social Security benefits.